 Create a persistent request for a receive

-int MPI_Recv_init(void *buf, int count, MPI_Datatype datatype, int source,
+int MPI_Recv_init_c(void *buf, MPI_Count count, MPI_Datatype datatype, int source, int tag,

 Thread and Interrupt Safety

 This routine is thread-safe.
 This means that this routine may be

 safely used by multiple threads without the need for any user-provided

 thread locks.
 However, the routine is not interrupt safe.
 Typically,

 this is due to the use of memory allocation routines such as malloc